-Some smoke detector systems are more innovative than others and can integrate with other security systems and home devices.
-For instance, you may be able to turn off air conditioning to slow the spread of smoke if you have a smart thermostat.
-Wayne Alarm Systems is also a pioneer in home automation and can help you set this kind of response up and activate it with a monitored fire alarm system.
+Some home smoke detectors are more innovative than others and can integrate with other security systems and home devices.
+For instance, you may be able to turn off the air conditioning to slow the spread of smoke if you have a smart thermostat.
+Wayne Alarm Systems is also a pioneer in smart home automation and can help you set this kind of response up and activate it with a monitored fire alarm system.
 It’s also possible to connect multiple smoke alarms, causing them all to go off when one triggers.
 These systems are useful in multi-level houses.

 Other possible integrations for home fire alarm systems include accessories for those who are deaf or hard of hearing.
 Strobe lights and bed shakers are necessary to alert them of a fire in the middle of the night.
 Many major alarm manufacturers offer these types of additions.
 Since our ability to hear high-pitched sounds diminishes as we age, a mixed, low-pitched sound may be more effective for older people.

 We can help you find the ideal placement for smoke detectors, reviewing their efficiency along the way.
 Smoke detectors belong on each level of your house, including the attic and basement.
 They should be on the ceiling or close to it on the wall.
 By placing a smoke alarm up high, you’re accounting for the fact that heat rises.
 As smoke gathers toward the ceiling, the high-up fire alarm can detect it.
 If it were on the floor, smoke could pass it.